Calling all fans of Gilmore Girls + books! This is the ultimate monthly reading challenge for the Rory Gilmore book list.

-So, since I was challenging myself to read more books from the Rory Gilmore book list in 2021 by monthly theme, I decided to go public with it and make it a full reading challenge for the Rory Gilmore book list.
+So, since I was challenging myself to read more books from the Rory Gilmore book list by monthly theme, I decided to go public with it and make it a full reading challenge for the Rory Gilmore book list.

 The themes for my reading challenge for the Rory Gilmore book list are pretty vague (i.e., easy) and were chosen seasonally so your reading can be relevant to the time of the year.